 Communication between processes in PHP

-PHP has several features that allow different PHP processes communicate with each other but most programmers know how to use.
-The paper explores how to use shared memory and semaphores from PHP and a new world of possibilities is realized.
+PHP has several features that allow different PHP processes communicate with each other but most programmers use unknown.
+The paper explores how to use shared memory and semaphores from PHP and a new world of possibilities a reality.